 You want to feel that your loved one is truly interested in you—and if you're newly dating, they should be as head-over-heels as you are.
 "Do you have the feeling that they are crazy about you, that you are their number one?," Shafner asks.
 "If you don't have that now, you might never have that with them."

-One or both of you rejects certain calls for attention.
+One or both of you rejects calls for attention.

-The concept of "bids of invitation" was created by psychologist and relationship expert John Gottman.
-Essentially, bids are calls for attention that can be accepted or rejected.
+The concept of "bids of invitation" was created by psychologist and relationship expert John Gottman, PhD.
+Essentially, these are calls for attention that can be accepted or rejected.